-- V A Fibres come from m several sources and c Fibres an be either: Natural From plants or anima Plants - Cotton and L Animals - Silk and Wo inen renewable, le and biodegradable Synthetic Manmade/ manufactured) From fossil fuels (coal, oil and gas).
+Fibres come fro Fibres m several sources and can be either: Natural From plants or animals.
+Plants - Cotton and Linen Animals - Silk and Wool They are renewable, sustainable and biodegradable Synthetic Manmade/ manufactured) From fossil fuels (coal, oil and gas).
 Nylon, Polyester, acrylic Cannot be replaced, do not decompose and contribute to environmental problems if they end up in landfill.
-Construction Properties Details Example

-Nylon, Polyester, acrylic end up in landfill.
+Nylon, Polyester, acrylic environmental problems if they end up in landfill.
 Construction Properties Details Example Weaving Weaving is a method of making fabric on a piece of equipment called a weaving loom.
 Woven Fabrics are string and stable.
-The yarns that horizontally in direction acro loom are calle yarns The threads th a vertical direction are called warp ya ss the ed weft nat lie in ction in Straight grain Selvedge Knitting Knitted fabrics are stretchy, comfortable and warm to wear.
-Weft knit: the rows of knitting in weft knitted fabric interlock with each other during the knitting process.
-In weft knitting, the loops that run horizontally are called courses, and the threads that run vertically down the knitted fabrics are called wales.
-Weft knitted fabrics can be created on flat bed machines or circular knitting machines.
-Course
+The yarns that go horizontally in direction across the loom are called weft yarns The threads that lie in a vertical direction in the loom are called warp yarns Straight grain Selvedge Knitting Knitted fabrics are stretchy, comfortable and warm to wear.
+Weft knit: the rows of knitting in weft knitted fabric interlock with each other during the knitting process. tretchy, comfortable and varm to wear.
+Veft knit: the cows of knitting in veft knitted fabric nterlock with each other during he knitting loops that run horizontally are calle courses, and the threads that run vertically down the knitted fabrics are called wales.
+Weft knitted fabrics can be created on flat bed Course

 Adding Colour to Fabric Most fabrics start out as beige or white (loomstate).
 There are 2 main ways to add colour to textiles - Dyeing and Printing.
-Printing Fabric printing is a fun way to add There are many ways to do this colour and pattern to textiles and both by hand and by machine. can be done using various Block Printing Screen Printing methods.
+Printing Fabric printing is a fun way to add There are many ways to do this colour and pattern to textiles and both by hand and by machine. can be done using various Block Printing · Screen Printing methods.
 Roller Printing · Transfer Printing Dyeing Fabric dyeing involves soaking There are many ways to do this: fabric in a dye bath so that it Tie dye absorbs the colour into the fibre Batik Space dye Dip Dye